|Approved by||University Council, 17 April 2012|

 To maximise the income from the investment of working capital, and to minimise investment risk to the University.

-This policy applies to the University and its subsidiaries.
+This policy applies to the University of Otago.

 1. Investments Permitted by Legislation